chrisGoad/prototypejungle_old/README.md

 PrototypeJungle
 ===============

-Visibility and persistence for the JavaScript prototype realm.
+Visibility and persistence for JavaScript's prototype realm.
 See [http://prototypejungle.org](http://prototypejungle.org).